tamaki121/20250331_Vdes_sRNA/README.md

 Run Completed!
 ```

-## 2025/04/16 BamtoFastq and Remapping to Clusters picked up by ShortStack
+## 2025/04/16 BamtoFastq and Remapping to Clusters identified by ShortStack
 ### Reference